 We used to complain Millennials don’t know how to spell properly because they write in short-hand, emoji-filled texts.
 Well, I share with my clients that Generation Z – which outnumbers the millennials – isn’t even bothering to type.They’re communicating differently.
 Therefore, the tools they use when they start reporting to work, better suit their styles.

-I now encourage my clients to move to Workplace by Facebook.
+I now encourage my clients to move to Workplace from Meta.
 I first learned about the empowerment and productivity boost Workplace offers through one of my favorite clients: Enablo, an Australian-based, dedicated provider of Workplace.

 While I’ve already mentioned that I’ve long been a speaker, trainer and coach on the strategy, structure and delivery of better communications, it was after Enablo’s CEO Daragh McGrath led me on a guided tour of Workplace that I saw first-hand the difference this social-style platform makes in improving communications in an area that must be part of any holistic solution.